-- Appointment of a new member of the Board of Directors, the Executive Committee or the Independent Control Functions can only be organised through a defined cycle; - In case of renewal of a mandate, a file is constituted and provided to the National Bank of Belgium: - New elements with regards to a person's fit and proper status are tracked, assessed and kept as part of the documentation, which could lead to a (partial) reassessment of the fit and proper status/file
+- Appointment of a new member of the Board of Directors, the Executive Committee or the Independent Control Functions can only be organised through a defined cycle: a "full fit and proper assessment" is conducted with a review by the Compliance Officer and submission to the Nomination and Remuneration Committee and the National Bank of Belgium; - In case of renewal of a mandate, a file is also constituted, reviewed by the Compliance Officer and submitted to the Nomination and Remuneration Committee and the National Bank of Belgium; - During the term of the mandates, periodic fit and proper assessment are also conducted (mid mandate): this reassessment is an abridged version of the 'full assessment' that takes place on appointment.
+It allows a check and confirmation that suitability requirements are met during the mandate and for the reappointment/re-election;

+New elements with regard to a person's fit and proper status are tracked, assessed and kept as part of the documentation, which could lead to a (partial) ad hoc reassessment of the fit and proper status/file.

-A fit and proper assessment is done by the Nomination and Remuneration Committee before the appointment of a member of the Board of Directors, of the Executive Committee and of an Independent Control Functions (NBB fit and proper file).
+A fit and proper assessment is done by the Nomination and Remuneration Committee before the appointment or renewal of a member of the Board of Directors, of the Executive Committee and of Independent Control Functions (NBB fit and proper file).

-The assessment file is prepared by the General Secretary in cooperation with the Chairman of the Board of Directors and the Chairman of the Executive Committee.
+The assessment file is prepared by the Corporate Secretary in cooperation with the Chairman of the Board of Directors and the Chairman of the Executive Committee.
 The Compliance Function subsequently reviews the assessment file and reports to the Nomination and Remuneration Committee, in order for the Nomination and Remuneration Committee to take an informed decision.

-Any subsequent information likely to influence a person's "Fit and Proper" status is also examined by the Compliance Function and the Nomination and Remuneration Committee.
+Any subsequent information likely to influence a person's "Fit and Proper" status is also examined by the Corporate Secretary, the Compliance Function and the Nomination and Remuneration Committee.
 The supporting information of the 'Fit & Proper' assessment file and any status update can at all times be examined by the Compliance Function and the Nomination and Remuneration Committee.
 The concerned person can be invited to explain the change or development.